Optimized Score Transformation for Consistent Fair Classification: Introduction

-This paper differs from many of the above works in placing more emphasis on probabilistic classification in which the outputs of interest are predicted probabilities of belonging to one of the classes as opposed to binary predictions.
-The predicted probabilities are often referred to as \emph{scores} and are desirable because they indicate confidences in predictions.
-We propose an optimization formulation for transforming scores to satisfy fairness constraints while minimizing the loss in utility.
-The formulation accommodates any fairness criteria that can be expressed as linear inequalities involving conditional means of scores, including variants of statistical parity (SP) \cite{pedreschi2012study} and equalized odds (EO) \cite{hardt2016,zafar2017fairness}.
+This paper differs from many of the above works in placing more emphasis on probabilistic classification, in which the outputs of interest are predicted probabilities of belonging to one of the classes as opposed to binary predictions.
+The predicted probabilities are often referred to as \emph{scores}.
+They are desirable because they indicate confidences in predictions (when well-calibrated) and provide more information for decision-making.
+For example, in a loan approval scenario, a score of $0.7$ may indicate that a loan applicant is predicted to have a $70\%$ chance of repaying the loan on time, given their credit history features.